jimdillon/RHMAP_Lab_Client/README.md

 Red Hat Mobile Basic Hybrid app
 ==========================

-A basic Temperature Checker Hybrid App.
+A basic Temperature Checker Hybrid App, will take city and state input, and ask the cloud for the current temperature.

 ###Take the default 'Hello World' Hybrid App and perform the following steps
 ###index.js
+* We want the user to know this is an App that gets the temperature of the city they input.
-* Replace the description text, chage the hello_to element to city and add a state element, then change the button id and text.
+Replace the description text, change the hello_to element to city and add a state element, then change the button id and text.

 ####Before
            <p id="description">This is a basic Javascript App that can take in your name, send it to a cloud app and display the response.</p>